john-storey-devops/LightArchitectureFramework/README.md

 1. Add the new method to the domain's interface.
 2. Add the new method to the domain.
 3. Add quality unit testing.

+## Further Question, Comments or Information

+PLEASE! ... feel free to contact any of the Technical Architects or Lead Developers to report problems or seek further information.